Naomi Campbell

 In 1999, Naomi appeared alongside Claudia Schiffer, Stephanie Seymour, Shalom Harlow, and Amber Valletta in a humorous Versace Jeans advertising campaign shot by Steven Meisel.

-The model later posed in a Richard Tyler Couture outfit with twelve other supermodels for the cover of Vogue Millennium Issue, shot by Annie Leibovitz.
+She later posed in a Richard Tyler Couture outfit with twelve other supermodels for the cover of Vogue's Millennium Issue, shot by Annie Leibovitz.

-Towards the end of 1999, Naomi had a photo session in a white string bikini and fur for the Playboy cover.
-Besides that, the thriller "Prisoner of Love" was released, in which Campbell played the lead role of Tracey—a witness to a murder who falls in love with a hired killer, Johnny.
+Near the end of 1999, Naomi shot a Playboy cover in a white string bikini and fur.
+She also starred in the thriller "Prisoner of Love," playing Tracey—a murder witness who falls in love with a hired killer named Johnny.

 2000s

 The first five years of the new millennium were challenging for Naomi.
-Peter Lindbergh worked with her for a portrait book shot in Ibiza, Paris, and Camargue, published as a supplement to Italian Vogue.
+Peter Lindbergh shot a portrait book with her across Ibiza, Paris, and Camargue, published as an Italian Vogue supplement.

 Campbell participated in a Special Olympics charity event at the White House during Bill Clinton's presidency.
-Soon after, the Daily Mirror reported her attending Narcotics Anonymous meetings and detailed her drug abuse.
-She sued the publication, and a UK court ruled in her favor for breach of privacy.
+Soon after, the Daily Mirror reported she was attending Narcotics Anonymous meetings and detailed her drug abuse.
+She sued the publication, and a UK court ruled in her favor for privacy breach.

 In 2001, her photobook NAOMI was published, and she appeared with rapper P. Diddy on the October cover of British Vogue with the headline "Naomi and Puff: The most powerful duo."
-Milliner Philip Treacy chose Naomi as the model for Campbell's Soup hat.
+Milliner Philip Treacy chose Naomi to model his Campbell's Soup hat.

 Alongside Kate Moss, Amber Valletta, Angela Lindvall, Liya Kebede, and Karen Elson in a desert near Dubai, the model participated in a Louis Vuitton spring ad campaign by Mert Alas and Marcus Piggott, later making Vogue's list of most stylish women.

-In August 2005, Naomi carried the Olympic torch in Athens on the final leg of its journey through 34 cities.
+In August 2005, Naomi carried the Olympic torch in Athens during the final leg of its journey through 34 cities.

-The highlight for the model was founding her charity organization, Fashion for Relief.
+The model's biggest achievement was founding her charity organization, Fashion for Relief.
 The first star-studded show took place during New York Fashion Week, raising over a million dollars for Hurricane Katrina victims.
-Campbell also donated her Fashion Week fees for humanitarian aid.
+Campbell also donated her Fashion Week fees to humanitarian aid.

 In 2006, Vogue columnist Andre Leon Talley detailed Campbell and designer Marc Jacobs' first visit to Moscow.

-In 2007, another scandal involving the model's name surfaced: her maid Ana Scolavino claimed that Campbell hit her with a jewel-encrusted mobile phone and sued her employer.
+In 2007, another scandal involving the model surfaced: her maid Ana Scolavino claimed Campbell hit her with a jewel-encrusted mobile phone and sued her employer.
 Campbell pleaded guilty and was sentenced to community service in New York's sanitation department.
-She served her court-appointed community service in designer workwear (in a fedora, furs, and—upon completion—silver demi-couture Dolce & Gabbana dress with sequins).
+She served her court-appointed community service in designer workwear (a fedora, furs, and—upon completion—a silver demi-couture Dolce & Gabbana dress with sequins).

 The model wrote about her community service experience in "Naomi's Diaries," illustrated by Steven Klein.
 Campbell later joined Linda Evangelista, Amber Valletta, Shalom Harlow, Angela Lindvall, and Gisele Bündchen on the runway for the Dior couture show in Versailles, marking the sixtieth anniversary.

-In a Dunkin' Donuts commercial directed by actor Zach Braff, the model, dressed in an evening gown, broke a heel while working in the garden and threw a fit, hurling the shoe at a glass window.
+In a Dunkin' Donuts commercial directed by actor Zach Braff, the model, dressed in an evening gown, broke a heel while gardening and threw a fit, hurling the shoe at a glass window.

 She participated in the Louis Vuitton fall show in a nurse outfit with a transparent plastic coat designed by artist Richard Prince.
-Among six supermodels, Naomi posed on a 1970 Dodge Challenger belonging to artist Richard Prince and for Louis Vuitton's spring campaign, photographed by Mert Alas and Marcus Piggott.
+Among six supermodels, Naomi posed on artist Richard Prince's 1970 Dodge Challenger for Louis Vuitton's spring campaign, photographed by Mert Alas and Marcus Piggott.

-Additionally, Naomi posed for Louis Vuitton's spring-summer 2010 bag campaign, in support of the White Ribbon Alliance for Safe Motherhood, where she was elected goodwill ambassador.
-Soon after, Campbell led the Fashion for Relief show to support CARE's Haiti earthquake recovery program.
+Naomi also posed for Louis Vuitton's spring-summer 2010 bag campaign, supporting the White Ribbon Alliance for Safe Motherhood, where she served as goodwill ambassador.
+Shortly after, Campbell spearheaded the Fashion for Relief show to support CARE's Haiti earthquake recovery program.
 Her friends—models Kate Moss, Christy Turlington, and Linda Evangelista—joined her on the runway.

-In spring 2010, Naomi became a guest editor for the Russian Vogue issue dedicated to her in honor of the model's 40th anniversary.
-She was also entrusted to close the Vogue Fashion's Night Out extravaganza at Lincoln Center in New York.
+In spring 2010, Naomi guest-edited a Russian Vogue issue dedicated to her, celebrating the model's 40th anniversary.
+She also closed the Vogue Fashion's Night Out extravaganza at Lincoln Center in New York.

-In early 2018, Campbell returned to the runway to close Kim Jones' final menswear show for Louis Vuitton.
+In early 2018, Campbell returned to the runway, closing Kim Jones' final menswear show for Louis Vuitton.
 She also received the Fashion Icon award from the Council of Fashion Designers of America.

-In spring 2020, during the mass lockdown, Naomi started her YouTube show.
+In spring 2020, during the global lockdown, Naomi launched her YouTube show.
 Her first guest was Cindy Crawford.

 In 2023, the film "Invisible Beauty," executive produced by Campbell, premiered.